Special Populations Section

 Fit With a Friend Circuit

-An innovative program, for veterans with and without disabilities, that focuses on developing general fitness through a circuit rotation highlighting the Fitness Zone at T.Y.
+An innovative program for veterans with and without disabilities.
+One spouse, child, sibling, or friend 18 and older, is also welcome to attend.
+The program focuses on developing general fitness through a circuit rotation using the Fitness Zone at T.Y.
 (Topeekeegee Yugnee) Park.
-Participants will be assessed on measures of blood pressure and heart rate.
-Each class will consist of a warm-up, circuit routine, and cool down along with additional exercises.
-This program serves as an awareness program for all veterans to stay active through a general fitness routine.
-Consistent attendance is required as each week participants will build on fitness skills learned in the prior week's class.
+Participants blood pressure, heart rate, and body mass index (BMI) will be assessed at the beginning and end of the program.
+Each class will consist of a warm-up, circuit routine, and cool down, along with additional exercises.
+This inclusive program raises fitness awareness among veterans so they can live healthy, motivated, and active lifestyles.
+Consistent attendance is required as each week participants will build on the fitness skills learned in the prior week's class.
 Preregistration is required.
-The next session is scheduled for August 8-September 26, 2018, 10:30-11:30 a.m.
+The next session will be held on Wednesdays, starting October 17 through December 19, 2018, from 10:30-11:45 a.m.
 For more information or to preregister, call Special Populations at 954-357-8170/8160 or email SpecialPopulations@Broward.org.

 Join us in what